seniorlink-vela/public-api-docs/index.md

 Operations:

 - Create(POST a private message to a user from a provider on the care team).
+- Create(POST a private message to a default chat of a care team by specifying a default chat key)
 - GET private messages sent to a user and/or in a message thread.

 ### Questionnaires